runsy/juanchi_website/backend/logs/home_server.md

 I knew I didn't want a proprietary server or to depend on anyone, so I decided to use a Raspberry to do my setup, it's cheap and consumes little power and space!
 The only problem I see is that it gets too hot...

 And why React?
 Because I saw that React is mainly for SPA, that is, Single Page Applications.
-Besides Javascript is in fashion and React is too.
+Besides Javascript is 'in' and React is too.

 ## React is difficult